pink88/Tuiss2HA/README.md

 ### Control with Decimal Precision ###
 To overwrite Home Assistant's built in integer accuracy, you can use the 'tuiss2ha.set_blind_position' action, which allows for up to 1 decimal place of precision.
 This can be called manually from Developer tools -> Actions or from within automations.

+### Set Blind Speed ###
+For supported models, you can set the speed of the blind motor using the 'tuiss2ha.set_blind_speed' action.
+This can be called manually from Developer tools -> Actions or from within automations.
+The available speeds are "Standard", "Comfort", and "Slow".

 ## Configuration Options ##
 Configuration options can be set from the Tuiss2HA Integration screen in Home Assistant once you have added a blind.